MateLaszloToth/Antlr4-Slack/README.md

 Antlr is a parser generator tool.
 You can read about it on it's [offical website](https://www.antlr.org/).

 ## Genius Sync Parser
-This project is created to parse SYNC files provided by the Genius pss.
-It consists of four main parts,
+This project is created to parse files provided by various psses.
+Each parser's folder consists of four main parts,
 the grammar, the generated files(lexer, tokenizer, parser, visitors), and the manual implementation of the visitors,
 and the data classes.